 Keep in mind that using soft water will make it easier for you to clean and disinfect your home, but you should not count on it to keep you safe from potentially dangerous germs.
 If you want an efficient water purification system, you can call Affordable Water Treatments of Manitoba or go to their website www.affordablewatertreatments.com.

-What Kind of Effects Does Hard Water Have on Laundry?
+Effects Of Hard Water Stains on Laundry?

 When you pull your clean clothing out of the washing machine, you may notice that they don’t look or feel as though they’ve been thoroughly washed.
 It’s possible that your towels may become stiff, and that the rest of your garments will turn grey.
 This is a problem that occurs frequently in a great number of homes as a result of using hard water.